 If you’ve ever seen the Academy Award-winning 1979 blockbuster film Breaking Away, you’re definitely familiar with the Little 500, Indiana University’s premiere cycling competition and the largest collegiate bike race in the US.
 (And if you haven’t seen Breaking Away, stop what you’re doing right now and cue it up.)
-“The World’s Greatest College Weekend” has been attracting upwards of 25,000 spectators each year since its 1951 founding, with past attendees spanning the likes of Lance Armstrong and President Barack Obama.
-This year, the cutthroat heat goes down on April 22 and 23, and regardless of who pulls in first, you better believe the entire town shows up to party.
+Like a quaint Midwestern version of the Tour de France, “The World’s Greatest College Weekend” has been attracting upwards of 25,000 spectators each year since its 1951 founding, with past attendees spanning the likes of Lance Armstrong and President Barack Obama.
+This year, the cutthroat heat goes down on April 21 and 22, and regardless of who pulls in first, you better believe the entire town shows up to party.

 Immerse yourself in Buddhist culture (no, really)

 Indiana probably isn’t the first place that comes to mind when naming stateside Buddhist enclaves, but that sure didn’t stop the country’s only Tibetan Mongolian Buddhist Cultural Center from laying down roots in Bloomington back in 1979.
 IU Professor Emeritus Thubten J. Norbu was behind the center’s inception, built in an effort to educate locals and students about the history of Tibet while also serving as a community meeting place for Buddhists worldwide.
-Workshops, ceremonies, retreats, guided meditations, and seminars keep folks coming back for more while the 90-acre expanse is littered with delicate butter sculptures, brilliant sand mandalas, and other eye-catching works of art.
+Workshops, ceremonies, retreats, guided meditations, and seminars keep folks coming back for more while the 90-acre expanse is littered with delicate butter sculptures, brilliant sand mandalas, and other eye-catching works of art that look far more like southeast Asia than southern Indiana.
 Curious visitors can even book an overnight stay in an onsite yurt for the full mind-body experience.